1994 Indianapolis 500: Bump day – Sunday May 22

-After second-guessing their strategy overnight, the Foyt team ultimately made the right decision and did not withdraw Bryan Herta from the field.
+After second-guessing their strategy overnight, the Foyt team ultimately made the right decision and did not withdraw Bryan Herta's car from the field.
 The hot conditions Sunday worked in their favor, and Herta held on as the 33rd-fastest qualifier.
 Not since A. J. Foyt was the 32nd-fastest car in the field in 1973 had the Foyt team been so close to being bumped and missing the race entirely.